Linaro/lava/doc/v2/writing-tests.rst

 Parsing command outputs
 ***********************

-.. comment:: This duplicates lava_test_shell.rst Advanced Parsing
+.. comment This duplicates lava_test_shell.rst Advanced Parsing

 .. warning:: Parse patterns and fixup dictionaries are confusing and hard to debug.
 The syntax is Python and the support remains for